enjaz/enjaz/README.md

 Copy `enjaz/enjaz/secrets.template.py`  to `enjaz/enjaz/secrets.py`.

-The only required setting is `SECRET_KEY` which can be generated using [this tool](http://www.miniwebtool.com/django-secret-key-generator/).
+The only required setting in `secrets.py` is `SECRET_KEY` which can be generated using [this tool](http://www.miniwebtool.com/django-secret-key-generator/).

 Then get the database sorted out, by migrating: